top of page

 GCSE MATHS TUITION

-The benefits of Mathematics Tuition
+The Benefits of Mathematics Tuition

 • For children who struggle with maths: tuition can provide the opportunity for concepts to be reinforced and consolidated; new concepts can be taught in a safe environment where pupils have the confidence to ask questions and get the support they need; and gaps in learning can be identified and addressed.

-• For pupils coasting in the middle groups: it provides the opportunity to learn more challenging concepts through focussed teaching, enabling pupils to move up to higher groups where they can achieve their best.
+• For pupils coasting in the middle groups: it provides the opportunity to learn more challenging concepts through focused teaching, enabling pupils to move up to higher groups where they can achieve their best.

 • Tuition provides the challenge needed to stretch the more confident mathematicians, and ensure they reach their maximum potential.